Kotlin/kotlinx.serialization/docs/polymorphism.md

 // {"m":{"type":"package.IntMessage","number":121}}
 ```

-This works on JVM, JS, and Native without reflection (only with `KClass` comparison and `KClass.isInstance` calls)!
+Such an approach works on JVM, JS, and Native without reflection (only with `KClass` comparison and `KClass.isInstance` calls)!

 > Pro tip: to use `Message` without a wrapper, you can pass `PolymorphicSerializer(Message::class)` to parse/stringify.